dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

    * Cpuid1Data﻿: `D4060300﻿ 00000000 00000000 00000000﻿﻿`
    * Cpuid1Mask: `FFFFFFFF 00000000 00000000 00000000`

 **Block**: Blocks kexts from loading.
-Sometimes needed for disabling Apple's trackpad driver for some laptops.
+Not relevant for us

 **Patch**: Patches both the kernel and kexts

 **Quirks**:

+Settings relating to the kernel, for us we'll be enabling `AppleCpuPmCfgLock`, `AppleXcpmCfgLock`, `AppleXcpmExtraMsrs`, `DisableIOMapper`,  `PanicNoKextDump`, `PowerTimeoutKernelPanic` and `XhciPortLimit`.
+Everything else should be left as default

 * **AppleCpuPmCfgLock**: YES
    * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**